This page may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 We enjoyed the Yurinchi Chicken at this small izakaya in Narita, Japan.
 The name of the izakaya, which is a Japanese bar where small snacks are served alongside and to accompany alcoholic drinks, is Tanoshiya.
 Along with great food, we made some new friends and had a LOAD of fun!

 The Yurinchi Chicken, made extra super spicy by a spice powder that we were given to shake on top, was so amazingly delicious, that we ordered a second helping.
 We also enjoyed Bali Feather Dumplings (gyoza) and some super healthy and delicious edamame in addition to the chicken. 🙂

 You may ask what Bali feather dumplings are?
 “Bali Hane Gyoza”, a specialty of “Tanoshiya”, is an original gyoza made entirely by hand, not only its skin but also its contents outside is crispy and the inside is full of gravy (from the Tanoshiya website).
 Since the taste and garlic are effective, please enjoy it simply with vinegar and citron.”
 They were EXQUISITE!

 I wanted desperately to be able to make Yurinchi chicken when I got home.
 I begged (with the help of a translator) for the recipe, and I got it!
 Well, I got the recipe for the sauce at least!

-All you will need is chicken thighs, potato starch (or flour), vegetable oil, scallions, iceberg lettuce, sugar, soy sauce, sesame oil, rice vinegar, and chili oil.
+All you will need is chicken thighs, potato starch, vegetable oil, scallions, iceberg lettuce, sugar, soy sauce, sesame oil, rice vinegar, and chili oil.

 You will serve the Yurinchi Chicken on a bed of iceberg lettuce, and douse with a few spoonfuls of delicious Yurinchi Sauce after frying the chicken!
 Also add some Nanami Togarashi for the finishing touch!